Speak With A Specialist

 Left untreated, chronic back and neck pain can impede the healing process, interfere with exercise, and decrease your quality of life.

-With the right pain management procedures for your symptoms, our specialists can:
+With the right pain management procedures in Long Island, our specialists can:

 Cortisone/steroid is a powerful anti-inflammatory medication that can reduce pain, numbness, and inflammation caused by a herniated disc, spinal stenosis, and other conditions that involve irritated spinal nerves.

 During the procedure, one of our pain management doctors will inject the steroid directly into the epidural space using fluoroscopic(x-ray) guidance (the area between the bone and the spinal canal.)
 Once in place, the medication can relieve or reduce pain.